Geometry-preserving and interpretable dimension reduction for compositional data: Technical details of compositional SDR

 \begin{lemma} Suppose the rows of $P\in\cm_{m,d}$ span the central compositional subspace $\mathcal{C}_{Y|X}$.
 Define the partition $\mathcal{P}(P)$ of $[d]$ by grouping indices according to identical columns: $\mathcal{P}(P) = \{I\subseteq[d]: P_i = P_j \text{ for all }(i, j)\in I\times I\}$.
 Then $\mathcal{P}(P) = \mathcal{A}_{Y|X}$. \end{lemma}

-This result parallels the sufficient variable selection in the sparse SDR literature \citep{yinSequentialSufficientDimension2015, zengSubspaceEstimationAutomatic2024}, where sparsity enables recovery of the minimal sufficient set of predictors.
+This result is similar to the sufficient variable selection in the sparse SDR literature \citep{yinSequentialSufficientDimension2015, zengSubspaceEstimationAutomatic2024}, where sparsity enables recovery of the minimal sufficient set of predictors.
 Analogously, in the compositional setting, equi-sparsity in CSDR leads to sufficient amalgamation, identifying groups of functionally similar variables that can be merged without information loss.